spoonapps/docs/doc/reference/command_line_interface.md

 	<container>: The ID of the container to restart

+## tag

+	'tag' - Creates a copy of an image with a new name

+	Expected usage: spoon tag <image> [<namespace>/]<name>:<tag>
+	Example: spoon tag spoonbrew/git:master user/my-git:master
+			 spoon tag my-new-image:master user/my-new-image:1.0

+	<image>: the name of the image to rename.
+Includes the image's namespace or tag, if applicable
+	<namespace>: the namespace of the new copy
+	<name>: the name of the new copy
+	<tag>: the tag of the new copy

+## top

+	'top' - Displays the running processes in a container

+	Expected usage: spoon top <options> <container>
+	Example: spoon top 55kj8dx

+	<container>: the ID of the container to examine
+	<options> available:
+		-l						Display long-formatted table of results

 ## version

 	'version' - Shows the current version of the Spoon IDE and VM